 Overall, I am delighted with the performance of this model and can characterize this test as acceptable.

-When we look at this device’s capacity, airflow, and size, we expect the engine’s power to be enormous.
-The Blueair 211+ uses a 61W engine, which is not a lot considering the specifications of this model.
-This model simply cannot compare to some much smaller air purifiers that use 10W engines.
+When we look at this device’s capacity, airflow, and size, we expect the motor’s power to be enormous.
+The Blueair 211+ uses a 61W motor, which is not a lot considering the specifications of this model.
+This model simply cannot compare to some much smaller air purifiers that use 10W motors.

 If you let the Blueair 211+ run at maximum speed every day and so on for a month, your electricity bill would increase by about $4.3, which is not much.